even4void/aliquote/content/post/using-mu-to-manage-e-mails.md

 % sudo python setup.py install
 ```

-I created a basic `.offlineimparc` based on the default template, but note that with Gmail we have to [add information regarding certificates](http://comments.gmane.org/gmane.mail.imap.offlineimap.general/5654).
-This is basically a single line to add in the `[Repository Remote]` section of the `.offlineimparc` file:
+I created a basic `.offlineimaprc` based on the default template, but note that with Gmail we have to [add information regarding certificates](http://comments.gmane.org/gmane.mail.imap.offlineimap.general/5654).
+This is basically a single line to add in the `[Repository Remote]` section of the `.offlineimaprc` file:

 ```
 cert_fingerprint = f3043dd689a2e7dddfbef82703a6c65ea9b634c1